Inothr/opentele/README.md

 - Fixed `crossDelete` in `utils.py` to handle new dunder attributes introduced in Python 3.13 (`__firstlineno__`, `__static_attributes__`, `__dict__`, `__weakref__`, `__qualname__`)
 - Fixed `_on_login` calls in `tl/telethon.py` that broke under Python 3.13's coroutine handling
 - Removed deprecated TDesktop storage keys (`customEmoji`, `searchSuggestions`, `webviewTokens`) that caused parsing errors with recent tdata versions

+### QR Code login
+- Added a new session creation method via QR Code scan, no need to convert tdata or existing session files
+- The app generates a QR code in the terminal, the user scans it from the official Telegram app on their phone, and the session is authorized automatically
+- Supports 2FA (two-factor authentication) if enabled on the account

 ### Updated device spoofing logic
 - Replaced the hardcoded device list with a structured system that maps **real Android SDK versions** to **devices that officially support that version**